 They can reconstruct their surroundings using the echoes as the sound waves bounce off nearby rock formations or prey.

-Narwhals have the edge over all other echolocating species since they can sense the tiniest of stimuli.
-This is because their tusk has no protection of external enamel and so is very sensitive.
+Narwhals have the edge over all other echolocating species since they can sense the most stimuli.
+This is because their tusk has no protection from exterior enamel and is very sensitive.

-The tusk plays an important role in echolocation when seawater enters through the pores in its tip.
-Bubbles then travel through the shaft, exciting nerve endings at the tooth base near the head.
+The tusk plays an essential role in echolocation when seawater enters through the pores at its tip.
+Bubbles travel through the shaft, exciting nerve endings at the tooth base near the head.
 Signals are then sent to the brain about the narwhal’s surroundings.

 To Attract Females

 The narwhal tusk is said to be a sexual trait in males.
 This is similar to a deer’s antlers, a lion’s mane, or a male peacock’s feathers.
 The tusk is used as social rank and competing for females.
 During the summer, you can find males crossing their tusks and making whistling noises.
 Usually, in between them, there is a female narwhal.

 Narwhal tusks can also be a visual indicator used by females for selecting males.
 This behavior can also help young males develop skills necessary for performing in sexual roles when they become adults.

 Usually, females do not have horns.
 Horns are mostly a male feature.
 Occasionally, however, female narwhals grow one.
 Since only a few females grow horns, it shows us that the tusk is not meant for survival or feeding since females manage to live longer than males.
 The tusk has more to do with courtship and mating.

 Scientists consider the tusk a male sex characteristic.
 Only 15% of female narwhals grow a tusk.
 The tusk is smaller than the males and does not become as prominent as a male’s tusk.
 Many times, the female tusks fall off.